RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 ### Validation of Authority

-Before issuing CA certificates or signature certificates that assert organizational authority, the CA shall validate the individual's authority to act in the name of the organization.
+Before issuing CA certificates or signature certificates that assert organizational authority, the CA shall validate the individual’s authority to act in the name of the organization.
 For pseudonymous certificates that identify subjects by their organizational roles, the CA shall validate that the individual either holds that role or has been delegated the authority to sign on behalf of the role.

 In accordance with section 3.2.3.2, all requests for device certificates in the name of an organization, shall be digitally signed by the sponsor.
 In addition, the CPS shall specify a process by which an organization identifies the individuals who may request certificates that assert organizational authority.
 If an organization specifies, in writing, the individuals who may request a certificate, then the CA shall not accept any certificate requests that are outside this specification.
-The CA shall provide an Applicant with a list of the organization's authorized certificate requesters upon the Applicant's verified written request.
+The CA shall provide an Applicant with a list of the organization’s authorized certificate requesters upon the Applicant’s verified written request.

 ### Criteria for Interoperation